silverweed/pokepon/README.md

 At the moment, this interface is not very user-friendly, but it's not too complicated either:

-a 'rule' is a line with the format <code>X:name</code>, where 'X' is a letter specifying what kind of restriction you're applying (whether you're banning a pony, a move, an item, an ability, a combo or if you're specifying a special format), and 'name' is the name of the pony/item/etc you're banning.
+a 'rule' is a line with the format `X:name`, where 'X' is a letter specifying what kind of restriction you're applying (whether you're banning a pony, a move, an item, an ability, a combo or if you're specifying a special format), and 'name' is the name of the pony/item/etc you're banning.